 Stepparent Adoption by US State

-There are many reasons why a stepfather might want to adopt her stepson from the United States.
+In the United States, a stepfather may want to adopt his stepson for many reasons.
 The child may have been abandoned by her biological father, or the biological father may have died.
 The stepparent may have a close relationship with the child and wants to make that relationship official.

 There are different requirements for stepparent adoption in each state, so it is important to research the laws of the state where you live.
 In general, the stepparent must be married to the biological father of the child and must show that she has had a parental relationship with the child for a certain period of time.
 The child must also consent to the adoption.